 For over 40 years the Peak Park Conservation Volunteers (PPCV) has worked with volunteers from all kinds of backgrounds, helping them to enjoy and understand the qualities of the Peak District National Park.
 PPCV provides a unique opportunity for members of the public, whether as individuals, community groups, or staff from a commercial company, giving them the opportunity to help put something back by volunteering to help protect the environment.
 As well as having a positive, informative, and fun experience through their volunteering activity.

-You can use the tab across of the page to fine more information on How to join in, Meet some of the volunteers, D of E Gold Residential, Residential projects for groups, Corporate Volunteering, PPCV Individual Volunteers
+You can use the tab across of the page to fine more information on

 The Peak District National Park lies between the cities of Sheffield and Manchester, and then stretches down into Derbyshire and Staffordshire at the very heart of England.
 Sprawling across six counties, it was Britain’s first National Park, and is home to wild and wonderful landscapes, and picture postcard English villages.